Cvolton/level-id-api-geode/README.md

 ```cpp
 int levelId = EditorIDs::getID(level);
 ```
 This also assigns a new ID to the level if it does not have one already.
+If you do not wish to modify the level object to assign an ID, you can pass a false argument `EditorIDs::getID(level, false);` to skip the auto-assign behavior.
+This might be desirable while accessing editor IDs during something like `LocalLevelManager::dataLoaded` as a lot of the de-duplication checks are delayed by 1 frame.
+(This is only relevant if you are accessing the ID on the same frame the object gets created).

 Similarly you can utilize a different overload of the same function to get the ID of a GJLevelList.
 ```cpp